davidearn/evolvr/README.md

 This version has been tested only under macOS.

+# Easy install

+From RStudio or your favorite R interface:

+	remotes::install_github("davidearn/evolvr")

 # How to install `evolvr` from source

 - open `evolvr.Rproj` in RStudio